jubimba/getting_and_cleaning_data_CP/README.md

     - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+ Assumption: the data is unzipped in the following file: "./UCI HAR Dataset/"

  The resulting data set is "AverageTidyDataset.txt"